jbeeko/cfworker-hello-world/README.md

 * An FSharp editor - I recommend [VSCode](https://code.visualstudio.com/download) with the [Ionide](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp) extension.
 But MS VisualStudio, JetBrains Rider or a number of others should work.
 * Node and Node Package Manager - [see](https://nodejs.org/en/download/) or via Homebrew
 * Yarn - [see](https://www.npmjs.com/package/yarn) or via Homebrew
 * cloudworker - [see](https://github.com/dollarshaveclub/cloudworker).
-Install it globally with `npm -g install @dollarshaveclub/cloudworker`.
+Install it globally with `npm -g install @dollarshaveclub/cloudworker`. **NOTE:** this would not install for me on widows. `npm` was not able to fund `python`.
+A suggestion to do this: `npm --add-python-to-path='true' --debug install --global windows-build-tools` did not help.

 ### Building and Running
 Clone the repository https://github.com/jbeeko/cfworker-hello-world.